About

 Publications

 Finley, Adam J. et al. (2019).
 “Direct Detection of Solar Angular Momentum Loss with the Wind Spacecraft”.
-In: Astrophysical Journal.
+In: The Astrophysical Journal.
 [Link]